guillempuche/effect_docs_for_chatgpt/README.md

-# EffectJS Documentation PDF Generator for ChatGPT
+# Effect Documentation PDF Generator for ChatGPT

 This guide explains how to create a PDF from the Markdown documentation of the Effect Website, using the Deno PDF generator from your repository.